savdagod/TidbytAssistant/README.md

 ### Deleting app from roation
 #### Use the action TidbytAssistant: Delete
-1. Enter the contend ID of the app you published and device name.
+1. Enter the content ID of the app you published and device name.
 2. Run the action.
 The app should now be removed from your rotation.

 ## Things to note